-All that part Township 40 South, ranges 19 and 20 East of Sarasota County, Florida more particularly described as follows:
+That part of Township 40 South, ranges 19 and 20 East of Sarasota County, Florida, more particularly described as follows:

 Sections 26, 30, 31, 32 and the South 1/2 of Section 19, Township 40 South, Range 20 East and Sections 22, 23, 24, 25, 26, 27, 35 and 36, Township 40 South, Range 19 East and that part of Sections 14, and 15, Township 40, Range 19 East that lies westerly of the center line of Englewood Road (State Road 776) and southerly of the meandering center line of Forked Creek, beginning at the intersection of said center line of Forked Creek and the center line of Englewood Road (State Road 776) thence run southwesterly along the center line of Forked Creek and its southwesterly extension to the southwest corner of Section 15, Township 40, Range 19 East, Sarasota County, Florida.

 If you have any questions or suggestions, call the Contact Center at 941-861-5000, and ask for the Englewood CRA.

 Englewood is more than 100 years old.
 Artifacts found at the Indian Mound Park date back as far as 400 B.C., and the Englewood area may have been inhabited by the Calusa Indians.

 Today, Englewood's permanent population is approaching 50,000.
 During season, the number is closer to 75,000.

 In 1897, a directory of the Lemon Bay area noted a population of 86.

 In 1898, the Englewood area had a population of 250 people and land was selling at $30 an acre.